andycranston/minidhcp/README.md

 ## PXE boot filename

-The `minidhcp` server can also provide a PXE boot filename using the `-f' commmand line option.
+The `minidhcp` server can also provide a PXE boot filename using the `-f` commmand line option.
 For example:

 ```
 python minidhcp.py -m b8:27:eb:c3:27:b5 -b 192.168.1.7 -i 192.168.1.100 -s 255.255.255.0 -g 192.168.1.254 -f pxeboot
 ```

-will provide the filename `pxeboot' to the client.
+will provide the filename `pxeboot` to the client.
 If the client is PXE booting it will then request this file using TFTP.

 ## Warnings